-JENS L THOMSEN is a composer, artist and producer based on the Faroe Islands.
-He has an MSc in Environmental and Architectural Acoustics from London South Bank University as well as a BA in Music Technology from University of West London.
-His art typically explores the intersection between art, technology and environment.
-Through his project ORKA, Jens has twice been nominated for the Nordic Council Music Award.
+JENS L. THOMSEN is a composer, artist, and producer based in the Faroe Islands.
+He holds an MSc in Environmental and Architectural Acoustics from London South Bank University and a BA in Music Technology from the University of West London.
+His work explores the intersection of art, technology, and the environment.
+Through his project ORKA, Jens has been nominated twice for the Nordic Council Music Prize.

 A paean to human endeavour and the developmental history of humanity, the tunnel is at once progressive and ancient: a liminal setting where late-modern and pre-modern longings somehow seem to rub off on each other.
 These intersecting ideas are translated into a striking soundscape of dark drones, creeping frequencies, bleeping ambience, groaning masses of sound, and pulsating echoes from the hidden world beneath us.
 The underworld that we somehow are able to move through temporarily in our car under the sea, giving the tunnel and the islands a voice of their own, while exploring the parallels between the tunnel and Faroese society today.